Top 5 Christmas chemical experiments

 - Add a ribbon and a fir tree branch to the flask to finish the decoration.
 Done and done!

-Where does a silvery film in the flask come from?
+Where does the silvery film in the flask come from?

-First, we synthesize silver(I) oxide (the brown precipitate) and then dissolve it in ammonia.
+First, you synthesize silver(I) oxide (the brown precipitate) and then dissolve it in ammonia.
 It yields the target substance – silver diamine hydroxide [Ag(NH₃)₂]OH – needed to create a mirror-like film.
-Further, we add glucose to reduce silver.
-The latter precipitates out and forms a beautiful shiny coating.
+Further, you add glucose to reduce the silver, which precipitates out and forms a beautiful shiny coating.

 Make sure to wear protective gloves when conducting this experiment.